QR4.8.2 The Goldilocks Effect

-Humanity has long wondered how the stars, galaxies and life itself began?
-For stars to create atoms needs the stability of galaxies that would fly apart without dark matter that happens to prevent that.
-We make energy by nuclear fission that breaks nuclei apart, but stars create energy by nuclear fusion, of Hydrogen into Helium, based on neutrons that the weak force just happens to allow.
-And this fusion can only create the carbon atoms needed for life because a just right energy resonance exists:
+Humanity has long wondered how the stars, galaxies, and life itself began?
+For stars to create atoms needs stable galaxies, that would fly apart without the dark matter that just happens to prevent that.
+Stars create energy by the nuclear fusion of Hydrogen into Helium, based on neutrons that the weak force just happens to allow.
+And this fusion only managed to create the carbon atoms needed for life thanks to a just right energy resonance:

-The Goldilocks effect is that our universe has an unreasonable number of factors set just right for life, without which we couldn’t exist.
+The Goldilocks effect is that our universe has an unreasonable number of factors set just right for life, without which we wouldn’t exist.
 For example:

 Were these values set just so by a kind creator, or did a vast system spawn many universes and we just happen to be on the life-supporting one?
-The Goldilocks effect isn’t that our universe is designed for life, as if so, it is a poor design because most of the universe is inhospitable to life.
-It is that the nature of our universe is balanced on a knife edge between the lushness of life and barren desolation:
+The Goldilocks effect isn’t that our universe is designed for life as if so, it is a poor design, since most of the universe is inhospitable to life.
+It is that the nature of our universe is balanced on a knife edge, between the lushness of life and barren desolation:

 “The great mystery is not why there is dark energy.
 The great mystery is why there is so little of it [10−122]… The fact that we are just on the knife edge of existence, [that] if dark energy were very much bigger we wouldn’t be here, that’s the mystery.”
 (Susskind, 2007).